rfhb/ctrdata/docs/reference/ctrGenerateQueries.md

 From high-level search terms provided by the user, generate specific queries for each registers with which ctrdata works, see [ctrdata-registers](https://rfhb.github.io/ctrdata/reference/ctrdata-registers.md).
-Search terms that are expanded to concepts such as from MeSH and MedDRA by the search implementations in registers include the 'intervention' and 'condition'.
-Logical operators only work with 'searchPhrase'.

 ## Usage